vouillon/ocaml-android/README.md

 programs that uses libraries with mixed C / OCaml code.
 Shared libraries should eventually be disabled, but at the moment, the `ocamlbuild` plugin of `oasis` requires them to be created.

+Many thanks to Keigo Imai for its OCaml 3.12 cross-compiler patches.